TianFangzheng/SARA-Seg/README.md

   <img src="assets/overview.png" width="100%">
 </p>

-This repository provides the implementation of **SARA-Seg**, a medical image segmentation framework that integrates semantic anchoring, reliability-aware adaptation, and structure-consistent refinement.
+This is the official PyTorch implementation of **SARA-Seg**, a medical image segmentation framework that integrates semantic anchoring, reliability-aware adaptation, and structure-consistent refinement.

 ---

 ## Environment

-Recommended environment:
+The following environment is recommended:

 ```shell
 Ubuntu: 20.04 or 22.04